Back to Staff Page

 • Formal training in psychology, statistics, engineering, and military science; Certified Professional Ergonomist (Certificate 123).

-• Forty years of post-doctoral experience in the analysis of system operations, measurement of human performance, development and validation of personnel tests, design of human-machine systems, and development of training programs and performance aids; author of 120 publications based on this work.
+• Fifty years of post-doctoral experience in the analysis of system operations, measurement of human performance, development and validation of personnel tests, design of human-machine systems, and development of training programs and performance aids; author of 120 publications based on this work.

-• Principal investigator of projects for more than 40 agencies, companies, and institutions.
+• Principal investigator of projects for more than 50 agencies, companies, and institutions.

 Professional Associations